zz2014/BA_HS_MA/daily_notes.md

    - logs from Kibana is incomplete.
 Can not ensure what is exactly the bottleneck.
 Therefore the only safe way to store the information is to save them in a DB.
    - [ ] **TODO** instead of logging, save the response time in DB
    - [ ] **TODO** pass correlation id to application from load generator

+### 6.12.2016
+To rule out whether DB is the bottleneck:
+- [x] scale the application, to see the requests can also scale
+  - the average requests can be handled stayed about 22,000 per minute.
+So the application should not be the bottleneck
+- [ ] try to use a bigger db in canary landschaft, to see if more requests can be handled
+- [ ] instead of logging, save the response time in DB
+- [ ] pass correlation id to application from load generator